CielZ001/Student-Retention-Analysis/README.md

 # Student-Retention-Analysis
-Analysis students' data and predict who will drop out

 This is a course project, and groups will be ranked on Kaggle.
 Our prediction result ranked 2nd out of 6 groups.